National Private Pilot Licence

-The LAPL is aimed at recreational pilots who wish to fly within the UK during the daytime.
-It has a lower minimum hours requirement than the EASA PPL and is therefore cheaper to attain.
+The National Private Pilot Licence is aimed at recreational pilots who wish to fly within the UK during the daytime.
+It has a lower minimum hours requirement than the Part-FCL PPL(A) and is therefore cheaper to attain.

-You cannot add ratings such as night, instrument or twin engine, but you can credit 30 hours of your training time towards an EASA PPL if you wish to move on to that later.
+Ratings such as night, instrument or twin engine can be added at a later date, You can also gain credit 30 hours of your training time towards an Part-FCL PPL(A) if you wish to move on to that later.

 Allows UK recreational flying, by day, to visual flight rules